Clinically Trained Teacher (CTT) Program

 - Minimum of three years teaching experience, master’s degree or Nationally Board Certified Teacher status, two prior experiences successfully mentoring pre-service teachers or beginning teachers, and current AL certification in the intern’s field of certification

-- Completed CTT Program application packet, including one administrator recommendation - application packets will be due by March 28, 2014 for the fall 2014 semester
+- Completed CTT Program application packet, including one administrator recommendation

 - Successful completion of a three hour UAB training